Tam Eastley on Erich Mielke–“the most feared man in the GDR”…

 In the middle of January 2012, Berlin history buffs and GDR junkies were suddenly abuzz with curious excitement about the re-opening of Erich Mielke’s office.
-Smack dab in the middle of a complex of grey and scary buildings so large they make your neck ache and your head spin, lies the desk, shredder, tape recorder and office chair of a man whom Anna Funder in her (brilliant) book Stasiland described as “the most feared man in the GDR”.
+Smack dab in the middle of a complex of grey and scary buildings so large they make your neck ache and your head spin, lies the desk, shredder, tape recorder and office chair of a man whom Anna Funder, in her (brilliant) book Stasiland, described as “the most feared man in the GDR”.

 He’s also, for many, the most hated and it’s not hard to see why.
 Mielke was the head of the Secret Police in East Germany (the Stasi) for over thirty years.
 He oversaw approximately 92,000 spies and 170,000 normal civilians who secretly watched and reported on their fellow countrymen.
 It’s estimated that in the GDR, there was one informer for every seven people, and every one of them answered to Mielke, the man at the top.
 He ran the Stasi using fear as a primary weapon and routinely executed informers and traitors to the government without court processes.

 In Berlin, where it all happened, it’s possible to follow a posthumous Mielke trail through the city, imagining where it all happened—and where it all went horribly wrong.

 Mielke was born in Wedding, a district in the northern part of Berlin, on December 29th 1907.
 His parents helped found the Communist Party of Germany (KPD), and Mielke was very active in the party from his teens onwards.
 His involvement often put him in the middle of clashes with the police and the Nazi Party.
 It was a rough and tumble time in Berlin, between the two wars, when politicians were fighting for power, and citizens fighting for something to believe in.

 On August 9th, 1931, the two policemen were on hand at a demonstration at Bülowplatz, now Rosa-Luxemburg Platz, and were followed by Mielke and an accomplice.
-Mielke gunned down the two men at point-blank range directly in front of the Babylon Theatre; a third police officer, Max Willig was also injured.
+Mielke gunned down the two men at point-blank range directly in front of the Kino Babylon; a third police officer, Max Willig was also injured.
 To avoid identification by the surviving victim, Mielke fled to Russia.
 Until 1950 there stood a monument to the murdered police officers at Rosa-Luxembourg Platz.
 However, when Mielke later returned to Germany, he had the monument destroyed.

 Mielke didn’t return to Germany until 1945.
 The fourteen-odd years of his absence were spent studying at various schools in Moscow, serving in the Spanish civil war, and interned in France.
 When World War Two ended, he was brought over to the Soviet sector of Berlin and installed as a police inspector.
-Funder states that “from the mid 1930s, wherever he was, Mielke was a hatchet man in Stalin’s secret service,” which explains how he so easily climbed the ladder of Soviet success and helped to build East Germany’s secret police, culminating in 1957 when he was awarded the position of Minister for State Security.
+Funder states that “from the mid 1930s, wherever he was, Mielke was a hatchet man in Stalin’s secret service,” which explains how he so easily climbed the ladder of Soviet success and helped to build East Germany’s secret police.
+In 1957 he was awarded the position of Minister for State Security.

 The main building (Haus 1) is home to Mielke’s recently opened office and looks exactly how you’d expect it to look: carved busts of Marx and Lenin lining the hallways and the foyer, brown marble columns, off-white almost yellow walls, tacky gold-coloured railings.